-During the past 15 years, the Internet has significantly changed the car buying process, giving shoppers an invaluable tool to find the car they’re looking for at a fair price.1
+The Internet has significantly changed the car-buying process, giving shoppers an invaluable tool to find the car they’re looking for at a fair price.

 For car dealers, this shift in consumer habits has produced the need to list more of their inventory online.
-According to the NIADA (National Independent Automobile Dealers Association), over 82% of dealerships maintain a website and many publish their best price for inventory online - giving online car shoppers an opportunity to easily compare prices between dealerships.
-To compare vehicles at multiple dealerships, many online shoppers use sites like cars.com and autotrader.com, which aggregate information published on dealer sites and provide popular comparison engines.2
+According to the National Independent Automobile Dealers Association (NIADA), more than 82% of dealerships maintain a website and many publish their best price for inventory online -- giving online car shoppers an opportunity to easily compare prices between dealerships.
+To compare vehicles at multiple dealerships, many online shoppers use sites like cars.com and autotrader.com, which aggregate information published on dealer sites and provide popular comparison engines.1

 The pros of car shopping online often outweigh the cons